 }

-Sometime you may want to customize one of the dependent sprinkle.
+Sometimes you may want to customize one of the dependent sprinkles.
 For example, you may want to remove all routes defined in the Account sprinkle.
 Or use only one migrations from the AwesomeStuff

-Sprinkle.
-There's two easy way to customize the dependent sprinkles, either by cherry picking resources or extending the dependent sprinkle recipe.
+sprinkle.
+There's two easy way to customize dependent sprinkles, either by cherry-picking resources or extending the dependent sprinkle's recipe.

 This method is best when you want a small number of resources from a dependent sprinkle.
-For example, when you want one migrations from the AwesomeStuff
+For example, when you want one migration from the AwesomeStuff

-Sprinkle.
-The drawback is if the dependent sprinkle is updated, you might not have the most up to date code.
+sprinkle.
+The drawback is if the dependent sprinkle is updated, you may need to manually update your code.
 If you want to import many resources (but not all of them) from a dependent sprinkle, it's best to use the other method.

-In this case, instead of adding the dependent sprinkle as a simple (in getSprinkles
+In this case, instead of adding the dependent sprinkle (in getSprinkles

-), you simply open the dependent sprinkle recipe and copy the code you want into your recipe.
+), you open the dependent sprinkle recipe and copy the code you want into your recipe.

-This method is best used when you want to remove a small number of resource from a dependent sprinkle.
-The drawback is if the dependent sprinkle is updated, you might not have the most up to date code.
-If you want to only one resource from a dependent sprinkle, it's best to use the previous method to import one, than to remove everything.
+This method is best used when you want to remove a small number of resources from a dependent sprinkle.
+As with the previous method, if the dependent sprinkle is updated, you may need to manually update your code.
+If you want to only one resource from a dependent sprinkle, it's best to use the previous method to import one, than to remove everything else.

 For example, you may want to remove all routes defined in the Account sprinkle :